SimphiweTebe/ecommerce-microservice-node-redis/README.md

 # Microservices with Express + Redis

-E-commerce application that takes orders from API requests and processes payment.
-Built with Node server (Express) and Redis pub/sub pattern.
-Uses PM2 to manage and monitor the application servers.
+Event driven Ecommerce microservices with orders and payment processing.
+Built on a Node server (Express) and Redis pub/sub pattern.
+Used PM2 to manage and monitor the application processes activity.

 ## Running the project

 - Install all dependencies by running `yarn`in order-service and payment-service folders
 - Run `yarn start` on each directory to start running services parallel
-- Use PM2 to run services in by running yarn install inside the root folder (if on localhost) then run `PM2 start all`
+- If you have PM2 installed globally inside the root folder run `PM2 start pm2-apps-config.local.json`
-- Use postman to make post requests
+- You can use postman to make post requests

 ## Discoveries